 It's not a role you should assign lightly.
 Naming the appropriate executor is the key to successful estate planning and administration; most often true success means working with an experienced professional.

-This is part of an ongoing series of Weekly Commentary articles published by Johnson Financial Group.
-This week's issue is written by Brian Andrew, SVP, Chief Investment Officer.
-Synchronized Improvement Earlier this week I had the opportunity to attend
+This is part of an ongoing series of articles published by Johnson Financial Group.
+This issue is written by Brian Andrew, EVP Wealth and Chief Investment Officer.
+Subscribe Whose Parade Is It?
+Last week, many retail companies reported earnings for the